 Accordingly, actual events or circumstances may differ materially from events and circumstances that are assumed in this information and you are cautioned not to give undue weight to such data.

 The Offering

-Issuer:
+Aptorum Group Limited Issuer:

-Class A Ordinary Shares being offered by us

-Up to 9,202,453 Class A Ordinary Shares and related warrants.
+Class A Ordinary Shares being offered by us Up to [●] Class A Ordinary Shares.